GlycanAge is a biological age test paired with expert advice to help guide your wellness.

 Summary

-• During perimenopause, the body decreases in production of reproductive hormones (including oestrogen and progesterone).
+• During perimenopause, your levels of oestrogen and progesterone decrease gradually.
 These hormones help regulate many of your body's systems and when hormones fluctuate, they can produce some noticeable and life-disrupting symptoms.
-There are some who will transition into menopause without much disterbance, while others can develop symptoms that are so severe it can impact their physical, emotional and mental health.
+Some women will transition into menopause without much disturbance, while others can develop symptoms that are so severe they can impact their physical, emotional and mental health.

 • Every woman will experience the transition to menopause differently.
-However, one of the first signs most will notice will be perimenopause periods.
+However, one of the first signs most notice are perimenopause periods.
 When progesterone levels start to drop, the endometrium can no longer stick to the uterus walls, which is why women can experience such unpredictable bleeding.
 Heavy bleeding can also occur shortly before menopause as oestrogen levels rise before falling.
-The production of progesterone and oestrogen will continue to go down to low levels, which is when your reach menopause.
+The production of progesterone and oestrogen will continue to go down, which is when you reach menopause.

-• Some of the most common perimenopause symptoms include hot flushes, mood swings, problems sleeping and fatigue, low libido and vaginal dryness, urinary weakness and changes to their periods.
+• Some of the most common perimenopause symptoms include hot flushes, mood swings, fatigue, low libido and vaginal dryness.
 There are many ways to manage these symptoms through lifestyle choices - such as exercise, diet, and some medical methods like hormone replacement therapy (HRT).

 • There are also some slightly less common perimenopause symptoms which are worth being aware of.
-For example, bad odour from the hot flushes, vision issues due to dry eyes, lowered oestrogen levels causing skin problems, hair loss, cold flushes in response to excessive sweating, and change in taste.
+For example, bad odour from the hot flushes, vision issues due to dry eyes, skin problems, hair loss, cold flushes in response to excessive sweating, and change in taste.

 Introduction

-Perimenopause (also known as menopause transition) begins before menopause.
-It can go on for several years, and it is the time when your ovaries gradually reduce oestrogen production.
-It tends to start for most women in their 40s, but it can begin in their 30s or earlier.
+Perimenopause (also known as menopause transition) is the time during which your ovaries gradually reduce oestrogen production.
+For most women, it tends to start in their 40s, but it can begin in their 30s as well.

-For many women, perimenopause will last an average length of four years, but for some, it may only go on for a few months or continue for ten years.
-Perimenopause ends when women have gone for 12 months in a row without having a period.
+Usually, perimenopause lasts for four years, but for some, it may only go on for a few months or up to ten years.
+The end is marked by the start of menopause, which starts once a woman has gone for 12 months in a row without having a period.

-The transition period lasts until the point when your ovaries stop releasing eggs.
-Then, during the last year or two of perimenopause, the drop in oestrogen starts to speed up.
-During this stage, many women experience menopause systems.
-Read on to find out about some of the most common and obscure perimenopause symptoms.Common Perimenopause symptoms
+Perimenopause is viewed as a transition period because ovaries prepare to stop releasing eggs.
+Then, during the last year or two, the drop in oestrogen starts to speed up.
+During this stage, many women experience symptoms we associate with menopause, but are actually symptoms of perimenopause.

 Pink women's underwear decorated with flowers pegged onto a clothesline isolated on white background.

-The hormone progesterone helps the tissue inside the uterus (known as the endometrium) stick to the walls of the uterus – which helps with pregnancy.
+The hormone progesterone helps the tissue inside the uterus (known as the endometrium) stick to the walls, which helps with pregnancy.
 However, when the levels of progesterone start to drop, the endometrium can no longer stick to the uterus walls, which is why women can experience such unpredictable bleeding.
-Heavy bleeding can also occur shortly before menopause as the levels of oestrogen rise before dropping.
-The production of progesterone and oestrogen continues to decline to really low levels, which is when menopause happens.

 Woman laying on a bed trying to sleep with a wall light glowing in the background.